 Avoids potential end user confusion related to the geographic connotations of these codes.

+Allows countries to protect codes with which many nations identify themselves strongly.

+A large number of, if not almost all, countries/nations have political, cultural and societal or even legal reasons for the need to be in charge of the use of the alpha-3 codes.

-Allows countries to protect codes with which many nations identify themselves strongly.Only reserves a small subset of all possible combinations of three letters, leaving plenty of opportunity for applicants to apply for other available strings that are comprised of three letters.
+Only reserves a small subset of all possible combinations of three letters, leaving plenty of opportunity for applicants to apply for other available strings that are comprised of three letters.

 Work Track members raised points against continuing to reserve alpha-3 codes listed on the ISO 3166 Part 1 standard.
 Some believe that: